ANNOUNCEMENT - Push Notifications Timing Out

 6. How many chances will I get to authenticate?

-You will have five chances to authenticate a request.
-After the fifth chance, your two-factor authentication will be deactivated and you will not be able to access the system you are attempting to log into.
+You will have many chances to authenticate a request.
+After you have exceeded the number of chances, your two-factor authentication will be deactivated and you will not be able to access the system you are attempting to log into.
+This lock out will expire in 5 minutes or you may call the Help Desk at 254-710-HELP (4357) for further assistance.

 7. What systems utilize Duo two-factor authentication?